 Now let’s go to the history of the city that always awaits us: Santiago de Compostela.
 Although these people are not directly connected to the Way, they are part of the Galician Capital and are a way of remembering the recent past of this country.

-Their attire and the way they interacted with the students, often with flirtations, made them stand out in the crowd of the always busy Galician capital.
+Their attire and the way they interacted with their students, often with flirtations, made them stand out in the crowd of the always busy Galician capital.

 However, their story is one of violence.
-In a time of dictatorship, part of the Two Sisters’ family was persecuted for being part of anarchist movements.
-To discover the whereabouts of these people, our protagonists were tortured and sexualy assaulted.
+During a time of dictatorship, authorities persecuted part of the Two Sisters’ family for their involvement in anarchist movements.
+Authorities tortured and sexually assaulted our protagonists to discover the whereabouts of these people.
 For many people, this was the cause that explains the behavior of the two sisters who today can walk freely around their city without fear.

 We could not end our article without the person after whom it is named: the Apostle James.
 Brother of the also Apostle John, they were named as sons of thunder, thanks to their impulsive and warlike nature.